chrisgnovi/BusinessInvoiceApp/README.md

 # BusinessInvoiceApp

-This is a business invoice desktop application that I build using window forms in C#.
+This is a business invoice desktop application that I build using System.Windows.Forms in C#.
 The application autosaves itself and generates PDF invoice bills.
 I made it for a company but was required to publish my code since the PDF generation used iText 5.

 [AGPL](https://itextpdf.com/AGPL)